cybernesto/u4remasteredA2/README.md

 * During the initial loading screen, before the animated intro, press 'T' to see the "Trainer" menu and enable cheat codes.
 * When asked "Art thou Male or Female?" you can answer 'N' (for "no" or "non-binary").
 Your character's gender symbol will be a neutral circle in the "Ztats" screen.
 * In dungeon rooms (and any combat), press digit keys 1 through 8 to make that player active.
 The others will auto-pass their turns.
 Press 0 to return to all-party mode.
-* Ctrl+V turns music on and off during play, if Mockingboard was activated in pre-game Options menu.
+* Ctrl+V turns music on and off during play, if the ECHO+ was activated in pre-game Options menu.

 ### Trainers
 * When "Control Balloon" is active, [K]limb a second time to drift normally.
 [D]escend back to steering height, then again to land.